Bounding causal effects with an unknown mixture of informative and non-informative missingness: Joint sensitivity analyses

 Next, notice that

 \end{proof}

-\begin{remark} We can again tighten these bounds by invoking additional assumptions that mirror assumptions \ref{asmpt:monotonicity-pos}-\ref{asmpt:bounded-risk2}.
+\begin{remark} We can again narrow these bounds by invoking additional assumptions that mirror assumptions \ref{asmpt:known-missingness}-\ref{asmpt:known-risk}.
 For example, consider the monotonicity assumption,

-\begin{assumption}[Joint counterfactual monotonicity, positive] $\P\{\P[Z(a) = 1 \mid \bX, A = 1] \geq \P[Z(a) = 1 \mid \bX, A = 0]\} = 1, \qquad a = 0, 1$. \end{assumption}
+\begin{assumption}[Joint counterfactual monotonicity, positive] $\P\{\P(Z(a) = 1 \mid \bX, A = 1) \geq \P(Z(a) = 1 \mid \bX, A = 0)\} = 1, \qquad a = 0, 1$. \end{assumption}

-This assumption simply states that the potential risk of the outcome or informative censoring is greater in the treated group than the control group.
-Combined with assumption 7.b, it is easy to show that
+This assumption simply states that the potential risk of the outcome or informative missingness is greater in the treated group than the control group.
+Combined with assumption \ref{asmpt:known-missingness} or \ref{asmpt:bounded-missingness}, it is easy to show that